 NASA's Mars Science Laboratory mission will put a mobile laboratory onto the surface inside Gale Crater on Mars and use it to investigate the area's past and present environments.
-The landing will use active guidance for improved landing accuracy and a skycrane for touchdown.
-The mobile laboratory is the Curiosity rover, equipped with 10 science investigations and a robotic arm that can drill into rocks, scoop up soil and deliver samples to internal analytical instruments.
-The mission will assess whether the area has offered conditions favorable for life and favorable for preserving a rock record of evidence about whether life has existed there.
-Curiosity has the capability to drive for 12.4 miles (20 kilometers) or more during a mission lasting one Martian year (98 weeks).
+The landing will use active guidance for improved landing accuracy and a sky crane maneuver for the final descent to the surface.
+The mission's mobile laboratory is the Curiosity rover, equipped with 10 science investigations and a robotic arm that can drill into rocks, scoop up soil and deliver samples to internal analytical instruments.
+The mission will assess whether the area has offered conditions favorable for life and whether conditions were favorable for preserving a rock record of evidence about whether life has existed there.
+The Curiosity rover has the capability to drive for 12.4 miles (20 kilometers) or more during a mission lasting one Martian year (98 weeks).

-Launch Vehicle
+Launch

-A two-stage Atlas V 541 launch vehicle will lift the Mars Science Laboratory spacecraft from Launch Complex 41 at Cape Canaveral Air Force Station, Fla.
-The vehicle is provided by United Launch Alliance, a joint venture of Boeing Co. and Lockheed Martin Corp.
-The thee numbers in the 541 designation signify a payload fairing, or nose cone, that is approximately 5 meters (16.4 feet) in diameter; four solid-rocket boosters fastened alongside the central common core booster; and a one-engine Centaur upper stage.
+A two-stage Atlas V 541 launch vehicle lofted the Mars Science Laboratory spacecraft from Launch Complex 41 at Cape Canaveral Air Force Station, Fla. at 10:02 EST on Nov.
+26, 2011.
+The rocket was produced by United Launch Alliance, a joint venture of Boeing Co. and Lockheed Martin Corp.
+The three numbers in the 541 designation signify a payload fairing, or nose cone, approximately 5 meters (16.4 feet) in diameter; four solid-rocket boosters fastened alongside the central common core booster; and a one-engine Centaur upper stage.
+The launch was on the second day into a launch period that went from Nov.
+25 through Dec.18.
+It was moved from Nov.
+25 to allow time for removal and replacement of a flight-termination system battery.